splunk-soar-connectors/phishtank/README.md

 Type: **investigate**
 Read only: **True**

-If URL information is unavailable in PhishTank, only 'url' and 'in\_database' property would be populated\.
+If URL information is unavailable in PhishTank, only 'url' and 'in_database' property would be populated.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS